MatteoPerona/Finance-Interface/README.md

   sd.priceCollector(ticker)
   - enter a ticker (string)
   - get second by second price of given ticker written to csv

+  sd.extrema(file)
+  - enter a csv file gnerated by priceCollector
+  - retruns a list of average up, ups standard deviation, average down, downs standard deviation
+  - if there is not enough data to determine a standard devaition, (error: not enough data) is returned in place of the standard deviation values

   # Yahoo Finance Analytics: